-The KD originated in the 1920s as an effective treatment for children suffering from drug-resistant epilepsy.
+Keto for Epilepsy: The ketogenic diet originated in the 1920s as an effective treatment for children suffering from drug-resistant epilepsy.
 Since then, its highly successful applications have expanded to treat adult epileptic patients as well.
-Early studies found that 12% and 42% of children, when placed on a KD, experienced full remission or reductions in seizures respectively (27).
+This was an important progression in treatment because, despite the introduction of anticonvulsant drugs in the 1930s, at least one third of patients suffering from epileptic seizures are still fully resistant to anticonvulsant drug therapy.
+Early studies found that, when placed on a ketogenic diet, 12% of children suffering from epileptic seizures experienced full remission and 42% saw a reduction in seizures.

-Cancer is now being discussed as primarily a metabolic disease in which glucose can fuel its progression.
-Due to recent light shed on this subject, intensive investigations are underway and have begun to reveal that restricting carbohydrate intake can slow oncogenesis, and a full ketogenic-state may elicit even greater therapeutic benefits.
+Keto for Cancer: Cancer is now being discussed as primarily a metabolic disease in which glucose can fuel its progression.
+Due to recent light shed on this subject, intensive investigations are underway and have begun to reveal that restricting carbohydrate intake can slow oncogenesis and that a full ketogenic-state may elicit even greater therapeutic benefits.
 Furthermore, research also suggests that fasting and the state of ketosis may increase the sensitivity of cancer cells to radiation and chemotherapy.